MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 By providing regions and availability zones, Azure enables you to select a deployment approach that fits your needs.
 There are many approaches that you can choose from, each of which provides benefits and incurs costs.

+> [!NOTE]
+> It's important to understand the specific details of the Azure services that you use.
+For example, some Azure services require that you configure their availability zone configuration when you first deploy the resource, while others support changing the deployment approach later.
+Similarly, some service features might not be available with every deployment approach.

+To illustrate the deployment approaches that you can use, consider an example scenario.
 Suppose you're thinking about deploying a new solution that includes an application that writes data to some sort of storage:

 :::image type="content" border="false" source="../_images/regions-availability-zones/application.png" alt-text="Diagram that shows a user connecting to an application that connects to storage.":::

-> [!NOTE]
-> This example isn't specific to any particular Azure services.
+This example isn't specific to any particular Azure services.
 It's intended to provide a simple example for illustrating fundamental concepts.

 There are multiple ways to deploy this solution.
 Each approach provides a different set of benefits and incurs different costs.
 At a high level, you can consider a *locally redundant*, *zonal (pinned)*, *zone-redundant*, or *multi-region* deployment.
 This table summarizes some of the approaches you can use and how they affect your architecture: